Rumba (restaurant): History

 Media outlets first reported on a new rum bar from owner Travis Rosenthal in May 2012.
 A "late summer" opening became September 14.
 The bar debuted a sidewalk patio in 2013.
 In 2014, the bar manager launched a loyalty program in the form of a Rum Map to sample various rum varieties.
 For Halloween, Rumba hosted a pineapple carving contest and served Funk Juice (rum with pineapple).

 The bar began serving lunch in 2015.
 Jet Lutge became Rumba's first dedicated chef in late 2018.
 As of 2019, on Tiki Wednesdays the bar served "over-the-top" tiki drinks.

 Inside Passage

 Rosenthal secured the lease to additional space and opened Inside Passage, which has been described as a speakeasy and a "bar-within-a-bar that serves amazingly unique drinks and nautical vibes".
-Inside Passage is accessed by a "secret passage" and has a giant sea monster calleed Kiki hanging from the ceiling.
+Inside Passage is accessed by a "secret passage" and has a giant sea monster called Kiki hanging from the ceiling.
 It serves "wildly creative" drinks, with each having a "different story and different elements".